 Charity raffles can be relatively easy fundraising campaigns to plan.
 Still, don’t try to go it alone.
 Start by getting a raffle committee together to handle the various planning tasks.
 Determine your fundraising goals and create a roadmap to get there.

-Source your Raffle Prizes
+Source Raffle Prizes

-You would be surprised at how generous businesses can be when they are asked to support a deserving charity.
+You would be surprised at how generous businesses can be when asked to support a deserving charity.
 If they cannot donate goods, why not ask for a voucher as a prize to spend in their shop or business.
 It’s a win-win as you promote them on your raffle website.

 Set Your Raffle Prices